Conference Aims and Organisation

 Jake McMurchie, webmaster and technical support

-Maria Alejandra Madi (Brazil) has a PhD in Economics, MA in Philosophy.
-She is Chair of the World Economic Association Conferences Program and editor of the WEA Pedagogy Blog.
+Maria Alejandra Madi has a MA in Philosophy, PhD in Economics (UNICAMP, Brazil).
+She is Chair of the World Economics Association Conferences Programme and co-editor of the WEA Pedagogy Blog.
 Currently, she is also Assistant Editor of the International Journal of Pluralism and Economics Education and VP of the Ordem dos Economistas do Brasil.
 In addition to a long-term professorship at UNICAMP, Brazil (1983- 2013), her career includes visiting professorships at the University of Manitoba (2008) and the University of Kassel (2010).
 More recently she co-edited some of the WEA books: The economics curriculum: toward a radical reformulation, Ideas toward a new international financial architecture? and Capital and Justice.
 She also co-edited some of the Green Economic Institute books: The Greening of Global Finance, besides Value, Valuation, Valuing and Green Investment, Green Economy & Green Finance.
-Her recent authored books include Global finance and Development; Small Business in Brazil:competitive global challenges and Pluralist Readings in economics: key concepts and policy tools for the 21st century.
-Her research interests focus on finance, development and economic philosophy.
+Her recent authored books include Global finance and Development; Small Business in Brazil: competitive global challenges and Pluralist Readings in economics: key concepts and policy tools for the 21st century.
+Her recent co-authored book is Introducing a new Economics: Progressive, Pluralist, Sustainable (Pluto, 2017)

 Małgorzata Dereniowska holds a PhD in Philosophy, MA in Social Communication, and BSc in Ecology from Adam Mickiewicz University (Poznań, Poland); is the member of the World Economics Association Conferences Planning and Organization Committee, co-editor of special issues for Ethics in Progress and International Journal of Sustainable Development, and co-author of Positional Analysis for Sustainable Development: Reconsidering Economics, Policy and Accounting with Judy Brown and Peter Söderbaum (Routledge 2017).
 She serves on the editorial boards of the International Journal of Pluralism and Economics Education and Environment, Space, Place.
 She has written on a variety of topics in ethics, environmental thought, normative aspects of economics, and sustainable development.